DANSI/blynk-server-original/README.md

         ./blynk-ser.sh -s you_host_or_IP

+**IMPORTANT**
-WARNING : Blynk is growing very quickly.
-And both apps and server constantly updated.
-In order to avoid problems during updates either turn off auto-update for Blynk app either update both local server and blynk app at same time to avoid possible migration issues.
+Blynk is being constantly developed.
+Mobile apps and server are updated often.
+To avoid problems during updates either turn off auto-update for Blynk app, or update both local server and blynk app at same time to avoid possible migration issues.

+**IMPORTANT**
-WARNING : Blynk local server is not Blynk cloud server.
+Blynk local server is different from  Blynk Cloud server.
 They are not related at all.
-So you have to create new account when using
-Blynk local server.
+You have to create new account when using Blynk local server.

 ## Advanced local server setup
 For more flexibility you can extend server with more options by creating ```server.properties``` file in same folder as ```server.jar```.